windsuzu/console.jay/content/english-pronunciation/The Main Sounds of English.md

 6. sent - saint
 ---
 ## /æ/ (bad) and /ɛ/ (bed)
+Based on tutorials by [Rachel](https://www.youtube.com/watch?v=UM9gPzKs1Hg) and [Molly](https://www.youtube.com/watch?v=CNL5BmWQGiI), we learn that `/æ/` involves the back part of the tongue towards the roof of the mouth, a more pronounced jaw drop, and a slight lift of the top lip.
+In contrast, `/ɛ/` uses the mid/front part of the tongue towards the roof of the mouth, with less jaw drop and relaxed lips.
 1. man - men
 2. sad - said
 3. sat - set
 4. dad - dead
 5. land - lend
 6. band - bend
+---
+## /æ/ (hat) and /ɑ/ (hot)